A Gentleman in Moscow by Amor Towles vs. Artemis

 'Artemis' is noted for its humorous dialogue and wisecracking protagonist, making it a light-hearted read despite its serious themes.
 'A Gentleman in Moscow', while it may contain moments of wit, is generally more serious in tone.
 Therefore, if humor is a key factor for enjoyment, 'Artemis' is likely the better option.

-'A Gentleman in Moscow' by Amor Towles is a novel about Count Alexander Ilyich Rostov, a Russian aristocrat who is sentenced to house arrest in his residence at the luxury Hotel Metropol in Moscow.
-The story spans decades and follows Rostov as he develops friendships, enmities, and relationships with the staff and guests at the Metropol.
+'A Gentleman in Moscow' is a historical fiction novel by Amor Towles that follows Count Alexander Rostov, a Russian aristocrat sentenced to house arrest in the Hotel Metropol in Moscow after the Bolshevik Revolution.
+The story spans several decades, exploring Rostov's life within the confines of the hotel, his relationships with staff and guests, and the impact of historical events on his existence.

-'A Gentleman in Moscow' is written by Amor Towles, an American novelist known for his richly detailed and character-driven stories.
+The author of 'A Gentleman in Moscow' is Amor Towles, an American novelist known for his engaging storytelling and richly drawn characters.

 'Artemis' is a science fiction novel by Andy Weir that follows the story of Jasmine Bashara, a small-time smuggler in humanity’s first and only lunar colony.
 In her quest to get rich and improve her living conditions, she gets involved in a high-stakes heist that leads her into a dangerous conspiracy for control of Artemis itself.
 The novel is filled with scientific details, humor, and suspense.